axelarnetwork/axelarate-community/documentation/docs/validator_recovery.md

     ```
     rm -rf .tofnd
     ```

+### Restore mnemonic for tofnd binaries

+An exercise for restoring your tofnd key using your mnemonic is the following:
-4. Create an new empty *.tofnd* folder, and write your mnemonic into a file under the name *import*.
+1. Create an new empty *.tofnd* folder, and write your mnemonic into a file under the name *import*.
 Put this file in *./tofnd/import*.
     ```
     mkdir .tofnd && cd .tofnd
     touch import
     # write your mnemonic at the `import` file
     ```
-4. Start tofnd using the *import* option
+2. Start tofnd using the *import* option
     ```
     cargo run -- -m import
     ```